sampsyo/home/_drafts/flash.md

 something that supports a tiny fraction of POSIX shell syntax and "cheats" when running pangenomic operators.
 The goal is to run unmodified shell scripts that use traditional CLI tools, like [odgi][] and [bedtools][], and communicate through pipes and files.
-We'll make the same shell scripts go faster by opportunistically switching to faster implementations and avoiding I/O.
+We'll make the same biologist-authored shell scripts go faster by opportunistically switching to faster implementations and avoiding I/O.

 The shell is called Flash (the FlatGFA shell), and if you want to play along, you can find it [in our pangenomics monorepo][flash].
 Use `cargo run` to get an interactive prompt.